Crazy Canyon Journal

 Stories Are Everywhere

 “Professional” writers did not write most of the stories we published.
 One guy, Mike, was not a writer by trade—though he should be.
 Once upon a time, he flew fighter jets for the Air Force and wrote some of the coolest stories we ever published.
-In this story, he recalled how he met an older man in the parking lot of a grocery store after noticing a hunting sticker in the back window of the man’s pick-up.
+In this story, he recalled how he met an older man in the parking lot of a grocery store after noticing a hunting sticker in the back window of the man’s pickup truck.
 They struck up a conversation, and the old man told him about his one and only elk hunt.
 They shared some laughs—and tears—chatting over the bed of his truck.
 Then Mike wrote a story about the encounter in a parking lot!
 And it was memorable, not just for the author and the old man, but for me.
-Four years later, I can still tell you how it ends.
+Four years later, I can still tell you how it ended.

 Related Posts